 Family Self-Sufficiency Program

-This program is voluntary and is open to all families living in public housing or receiving a Housing Choice Voucher (Section 8).
+This program is voluntary and is open to all households, with or without children, living in public housing or receiving a Housing Choice Voucher (Section 8) that meet our eligibility requirements (see below).
 The program combines stable and affordable housing with staff support to help participants get access to what they need to reach their goals.
 The program also contributes money to a savings account on behalf of participants as their income from employment increases.

 Family Self-Sufficiency basics